Time Management Activities For Employees

 What is Gamification?

-In a nutshell, gamification is the process of applying game elements into a regular activity.
-If you’re a leader trying to encourage your team to participate more in meetings, you could add game elements such as rewards, a points system, and even challenges, to increase engagement and make the process more exciting.
+If you’re a leader trying to encourage your team to participate more in meetings, you could add game elements, such as rewards, a points system, and even challenges, to increase engagement and make the process more exciting.

 If this sounds like fun – that’s the whole point!

-This approach is a growing trend in employee engagement as it helps to make routine activities much more appealing.
-Some of the best time management activities are just fun remixes on daily tasks that manage to teach employees the importance of time optimization.
+Some of the best time management activities are just fun remixes on daily tasks that teach employees the importance of time optimization.

-If you’re wondering how time management games will help with skills development in the workplace, you’ll be pleased to learn that there are already some case studies that prove how gamification can help improve employee productivity.
+In that case, you’ll be pleased to learn that there are already some case studies that prove how gamification can help improve employee productivity.

 Benefits of Group Time Management Activities and Games (Gamification)